 ADT vs. Ring Alarm: Comparing Old vs. New

-- 24/7 monitoring centers nationwide
+- 24/7 monitoring with six redundant centers across the U.S.

-- 150+ years of home security innovation
+- Over 150 years of security expertise and innovation

-- Professional monitoring for $20 per month
+- Professional monitoring starts at $19.99 per month

 - No contract required